dsl-logo

 Dr Nalini Prasad, Senior Lecturer, UNSW Business School

-“Sectors of the market which have a large fraction of cash buyers are likely to outperform the overall market in 2024.
+“Sectors of the market which have a large fraction of cash buyers are likely to outperform the overall market.
 Cash buyers are typically wealthier, older individuals who are unaffected by changes in interest rates.
 These buyers are more likely to purchase properties in regional areas where they intend to retire.”

 Dr Nalini Prasad, Senior Lecturer, UNSW Business School